vinceau/gift-card-finder/README.md

 # Ultimate Gift Card Finder

-This websites helps you find all gift cards that match a particular store.
+This websites helps you find all [Ultimate gift cards](https://www.ultimategiftcards.com.au/) that match a particular store.
 So if you're looking to make a purchase from Officeworks for example, searching for "office" shows that you can purchase Ultimate Everyone, Home, Kids, Students, and Teens gift cards.

 ![Screenshot](./screenshot.png)

+[Click here](https://vinceau.github.io/gift-card-finder) to visit the website.

 There's also a CLI version of the same tool which let's you search for multiple stores.
+See below for usage details.

 ## CLI Usage